phrugsa-limbunlom/SeGAN/README.md

 ![image](https://github.com/user-attachments/assets/f580fe0a-8418-412c-9064-cba8db7b4f36)

-SE-GAN is a framework integrating between the sentiment analysis from Microsoft headlines with the Generative Adversarial Networks (GAN) model to predict the stock price of Microsoft data.
-The training data was retrieved from the EIKON database provided by London Stock Exchange Group (LSEG) using API.
-To conduct sentiment analysis, FINBERT model was adopted to find a sentiment score of each headline.
+SE-GAN is a framework that integrates sentiment analysis from Microsoft headlines with the Generative Adversarial Networks (GAN) model to predict the stock price of Microsoft data.
+The training data was retrieved from the EIKON database provided by the London Stock Exchange Group (LSEG) using API.
+To conduct sentiment analysis, the FINBERT model (the pre-trained model for financial text) was adopted to find a sentiment score for each headline.
 The final dataset includes Microsoft data from EIKON API, stock indexes from Yahoo Finance, and sentiment scores.
 The stock data used to train the model is between 2013-01-01 to 2023-12-31.

-**Features included in the final dataset**
+### Features included in the final dataset

 | Columns                  | Description                                                     |
 |--------------------------|-----------------------------------------------------------------|